This is the first history of the development and reception of algebra in early modern England and Scotland.

 Quantity: Over 20 available

 Hardcover.
 Condition: new.
 Hardcover.
 Symbols, Impossible Numbers, and Geometric Entanglements is the first history of the development and reception of algebra in early modern England and Scotland.
 Not primarily a technical history, this book analyzes the struggles of a dozen British thinkers to come to terms with early modern algebra, its symbolical style, and negative and imaginary numbers.
 Professor Pycior uncovers these thinkers as a "test-group" for the symbolic reasoning that would radically change not only mathematics but also logic, philosophy, and language studies.
 The book also shows how pedagogical and religious concerns shaped the British debate over the relative merits of algebra and geometry.
 The first book to position algebra firmly in the Scientific Revolution and pursue Newton the algebraist, it highlights Newton's role in completing the evolution of algebra from an esoteric subject into a major focus of British mathematics.
 Other thinkers covered include Oughtred, Harriot, Wallis, Hobbes, Barrow, Berkeley, and MacLaurin.
 A history of the development and reception of algebra in early modern England and Scotland.
 Professor Pycior analyses the struggles of British thinkers with early modern algebra and uncovers these thinkers as a 'test-group' for the symbolic reasoning that would change not only mathematics but also logic, philosophy, and language studies.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780521481243

 Quantity: 1 available